For New Patients

 What kind of insurance do you accept?

-Because of the nature of the unique tests and cutting-edge procedures at the Mind-Eye Institute, such as the patented Z-Bell Test℠, many elements of our Mind-Eye examination are not covered by insurance.
-Oftentimes, CPT Codes for the Mind-Eye procedures are not listed with Medicare.
-That’s why those advanced procedures may not be reimbursed by insurance companies.
+Because of the nature of the Mind Eye Institute’s unique tests and cutting-edge procedures, including the patented Z-Bell Test℠, many elements of the examination are not covered by insurance.
+Oftentimes, CPT codes for Mind-Eye procedures are not included in Medicare.
+That’s why those advanced procedures may not be reimbursed by health insurance providers.

-After your appointment, you will receive an itemized invoice with the standard optometric procedure, diagnosis, and therapeutic codes .
-You can then use this information to submit for a reimbursement from your insurance carrier on the basis of what the carrier will cover.
-We are happy to help you through that process.
+Following your appointment, you will receive an itemized invoice, which lists optometric procedure, diagnosis and therapeutic codes.
+You can then use this information to submit to your insurance carrier for full or partial reimbursement depending on your coverage plan.
+We can assist you through that process.

-For a first appointment, we suggest requesting pre- approval from your insurance company to maximize potential coverage.
-Sometimes, carriers have forms for the patient and doctor to fill out.
-If you would like to call your carrier, we can provide you with some potential procedure codes in advance so that you can contact your insurance provider and determine whether a portion of your evaluation can be covered.
+For a first appointment, we suggest requesting pre-approval from your insurance company to maximize potential coverage.
+Sometimes, carriers provide forms for both the patient and doctor to complete.
+We can give you some potential procedure codes in advance so that you can contact your insurance provider and determine whether a portion of your evaluation might be reimbursable.

 How long does it take to get my glasses?

-It takes about 2 weeks after the order is placed to create the lenses, cut them to the proper frames, pass a final inspection by Dr. Zelinsky and her team, and ship them to you.
-If you have any questions about your order, our optician is always available at the office during regular business hours to answer them for you.
+About two weeks are required after the order has been placed to create your lenses, cut them to the proper frames, have them pass final inspection by the Mind-Eye team, and then ship them to you.
+Our optician is always available at the office during regular business hours to answer questions you might have about your order.

-Why do I need so many versions of lenses throughout Dr. Zelinsky's sessions?
+Why may I need so many versions of lenses?

 Can I order my lenses elsewhere?

 We always give you your prescription, but we highly recommend having the lenses made by the laboratory that we entrust with their manufacture